Chart Color Schemes

 Booragoon's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-74.1% of residents report being completely clear of medical ailments, compared to 72.5% across Greater Perth.
-Booragoon has 23.2% of residents aged 65 and over (4,068 people).
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+Arthritis and mental health issues are the most prevalent conditions in Booragoon, affecting 6.7% and 6.3% of residents respectively.
+A total of 74.1% of residents report being completely free from medical ailments, compared to Greater Perth's 72.5%.
+The area has 23.2% of residents aged 65 and over (4,068 people).
+Notably, health outcomes among seniors in Booragoon are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health